robsontenorio/laravel-docker/README.md

     # Other services like mysql, redis ...
 ```

-When you need to handle jobs and queues, for simple apps.
+When you need to handle queued jobs and scheduled commands, for simple apps.
+Set `CONTAINER_ROLE=ALL`

 ```yaml
 # docker-compose.yml